 - 95census is a folder containing some data from the Northeast region of the US from the 1995 census.
-There are three files in the folder corresponding to the age, number of kids and income of the surveyed participants. - 3movie_reviews.xlsx is an Excel file containing movie reviews from three different movies.
+There are three files in the folder corresponding to the age, number of kids and income of the surveyed participants.
+You can download any of these by right clicking and selecting "Save link as..." (or something similar depending on the browser). - 3movie_reviews.xlsx is an Excel file containing movie reviews from three different movies.
 To use this data, you'll need to open it in Excel and then grab the data you're interested in and copy and paste it into Wing and save as a ".txt" file.1